unicode-org/icu4x/docs/tutorials/intro.md

 icu_testdata = "1.0"
 ```

-and then we can use it in our code:
+We can then use it in our code:

 ```rust
 fn main() {